jewettaij/visfd/README.md

 This program currently only supports the .mrc/.rec image file format.
 Documentation for this program is located [here](./doc/doc_voxelize_mesh.md).
-**WARNING: This experimental program currently requires a very large amount of RAM.**
+**WARNING: This experimental program is very slow and currently requires a very large amount of RAM.**